 These lecture notes intend to present the fundamentals in solar radiation at earth surface to a wide community.
 Its content originates from lectures given to students of master degree level or higher, engineers and researchers in climate, geophysics and environment sciences, life sciences, or energy.
-This document should be valuable to any engineer, scientist and practitioner.
+This document should be valuable to scholars, academics, engineers, students, and practitioner.